boxtal/php-library/README.md

 ```

-##### 1. Signup to envoimoincher.com
+##### 1. Signup to boxtal.com

-To create a (free) Boxtale user account, you have two options:
+To create a (free) Boxtal user account, you have two options:
-  * Either on <a href="http://www.envoimoinscher.com/inscription.html" target="_blank">www.envoimoinscher.com</a>, check the "I would like to install the EnvoiMoinsCher module directly on my E-commerce website." box.
+  * Either on <a href="https://www.boxtal.com/fr/fr/app/utilisateur/creation-compte" target="_blank">www.boxtal.com</a>, then generate an api key from the account management interface."
-  * Or using the postUserSignup method available in EnvoiMoinsCher API

->In both cases, you will receive an email confirming that your account was successfully created and 24h later another email with your API keys.</p>
+  * Or using the postUserSignup method available in EnvoiMoinsCher API.
+In that case, you will receive an email confirming that your account was successfully created and another email with your API keys.</p>

 ```php